LAB02-Research/HASS.Agent.Staging/README.md

 ----

 Look at the structure of the code to get an idea of how things are done.
-I'll create a more extensive guid later, for now just discuss your tickets to get relevant pointers.
+I'll create a more extensive guide later, for now just discuss your tickets to get relevant pointers.

 Thanks!
 If you need more info, please join on [Discord](https://discord.gg/nMvqzwrVBU).